-Personal income tax (IRPEF)
+Personal income tax in Italy (IRPEF)

 The requirement for this tax is the possession of income, in cash or in kind, falling into one of the categories provided by law.
 The tax period corresponds to the calendar year.